jarrodtaylor/jarrodtaylor.github.io/.alternator/resume.md

 ### Cumberland Farms ~ 2013–2015

+<aside class="left">Ruby on the JVM‽</aside>

 Cumberland Farms operates over five hundred retail stores, gas stations, and a support system including petroleum and grocery distribution operations.
 I worked with a team of three engineers to build the initial version of the SmartPay app, mid–tier services, high–availability servers, and pay–at–the–pump technology.
-The platform is one of the first successful examples of a decoupled debit card program, having processed over $5 billion in payments while saving hundreds of thousands of customers 10¢/gallon.
+ <mark>The platform is one of the first successful examples of a decoupled debit
+card program, having processed over $5 billion in payments</mark> while saving hundreds of thousands of customers 10¢/gallon.

 ### PayPal ~ 2014

-<aside class="right">We built this before NFC was available.</aside>
+<aside class="right">Before phones had NFC chips.</aside>

 PayPal is a financial technology company operating an online payments system.
-I coordinated with dozens of teams to build a pair of mobile app SDKs for retailers to leverage PayPal’s services in their own apps and then developed a new way to handle digital in–store payments using Bluetooth Low Energy to interface with registers.
+I coordinated with dozens of teams to build a pair of mobile app SDKs for retailers to leverage PayPal’s services in their own apps and then
+ <mark>developed a new way to handle digital in–store payments using Bluetooth
+Low Energy to interface with registers</mark>.

 ### Altman Vilandrie & Company ~ 2014

 Altman is one of the world’s largest global strategy consulting firms.
-I paired with their backend engineering team to develop a statistical significance algorithm for brand health tracking data and consulted on system architecture for the then–upcoming new version of their platform.
+I paired with their backend engineering team to <mark>develop a statistical significance algorithm</mark> for brand health tracking data and consulted on system architecture for the then–upcoming new version of their platform.

 ### Verizon ~ 2014

 Verizon is the world’s second largest telecommunications company.
-I helped their advertising department by building proof–of–concept apps to showcase the possibilities of advertising on their mobile network.
+I helped their advertising department by <mark>building proof–of–concept apps</mark> to showcase the possibilities of advertising on their mobile network.

 ### Arcadia Healthcare Solutions ~ 2013–2014